 We reinsure worker's compensation and medical claims above our retention levels with a highly rated financial institution that can be expected to fully perform under the terms of the arrangement.
-Estimated recoveries from reinsurance as of fiscal year end 2021 are shown in the following table.
+Estimated recoveries from reinsurance as of fiscal year end 2022 and 2021 are shown in the following table.

-In thousands Balance Sheet Classification As of December 31, 2022 As of January 1, 2022 Current portion Prepaid Expenses and Other Current Assets \$ 1,047 \$ 964 Noncurrent portion Other Assets 2,125 1,956 Total estimated recoveries from reinsurance \$ 3,172 \$ 2,920
+In thousands Balance Sheet Classification As of ber 31, 2022 Jan As of uary 1, 2022 Current portion Prepaid Expenses and Other Current Assets \$ 1,047 \$ 964 Noncurrent portion Other Assets 2,125 1,956 Total estimated recoveries fro om reinsurance \$ 3,172 \$ 2,920